PhD in English

 - Fifteen minutes during which the committee informs the student whether he or she has passed or failed, and discusses the exam with the student

-During the fifteen-minute faculty deliberation period the chair of the committee is responsible for taking notes, which will form the basis of a 1-2 page document discussing the exam—things the student did well on, and things he or she might improve.
+Within one week of the oral exam, the chair of the committee is responsible for writing a brief document (up to one page) discussing the exam-- things the student did well on, and things that might be improved upon.
 The chair should give a copy of this document to the Graduate Secretary, who will forward it to the student and also place a copy in the student's file.

 In order to pass the student must receive no more than one dissenting or abstaining vote on the oral exam.
 Students who fail the oral examination will be allowed to retake it, but cannot do so sooner than 12 weeks after, or later than the end of the semester following, the initial examination.
 If the student passes the oral examination, all members of the committee must sign the D-3 form.
-The chair of the committee is responsible for submitting the D-3 form to the graduate studies office, and the form must be filed with the graduate school within two weeks after the final completion of the exams.
+The chair of the committee is responsible for submitting the D-3 form to the Graduate School, and the form must be filed with the Graduate School within two weeks after the final completion of the exams.
 Per graduate school rules, failure to pass two comprehensive examinations automatically prevents candidacy.

 Dissertation and Defense